a-p-o/a-p-o.github.io/resume.md

 title: Résumé
 permalink: /resume/
 ---
+_I recommend visiting my [LinkedIn](https://linkedin.com/in/a-p-o).
+It is updated more frequently than this website._

 # Summary

-I have three years of experience, including contributing to backends written in Java and Spring, simple Linux system administration, and work great with diverse and distributed teams.
+I have experience in contributing to Java/Kotlin infrastructural back-end services written using the Spring Framework, advanced Linux system administration, and work great with diverse and distributed teams.
+I develop stable, tested, and continuously improved software.
-I have advanced knowledge in development methodologies, processes, and tools to develop stable, tested, continuously integrated services.
 I am able to troubleshoot and analyze problems, then research and implement the most cost-effective and responsive solution.

 # Skills & Tools

-* Algorithm analysis and software development, Agile development
+* Algorithm analysis and software development, agile development
-* Java, Spring, JUnit, Gradle, Maven, Linux, Git, Bash, Docker, Tomcat, MySQL, MongoDB
+* Java, Kotlin, Spring Framework, Git, SQL, Gradle, JUnit, IntelliJ
-* Hibernate, Amazon Web Services, RESTful APIs, OOP, PHP, JavaScript, jQuery, NodeJS
+* Linux, Amazon Web Services, RESTful APIs

 # Experience

 **SecureNet Technologies**
 _Software Engineer (Mar.
 2015 - Current)_

-* Collaborated with team members on national and international levels
+* Collaborate with team members and clients spread across the world.
+* Start and finish new projects, such as integrations with third-party APIs.
+* Reduce various RESTful API response times from 1 second to under 200 milliseconds.
-* Facilitated the adoption of emerging standards for software architecture and tools
+* Facilitate the adoption of emerging standards for software architecture and tools
-* Introduced best practices to enhance release process and service stability
+* Introduce best practices to enhance release process and service stability.
-* Using Java 7 and 8, iterated on, added features to, designed, and developed new back-end services that interact with home security panels and client APIs.
-Wrote APIs for these services.
-Integrated these services with existing systems
+* Lead migration from SVN to Git, from Spring MVC to Spring Boot, from Java 7 to Java 8.
-* Maintained legacy projects older than 10 years old by refactoring as needed to use newer APIs and methodologies, such as the Java Collections and Streams APIs
+* Maintain legacy projects more than 10 years old by refactoring to adapt and succeed.

-* Started new projects, such as integrations with APIs from clients and third-parties that notify end-users when a visitor rings their doorbell
+**Office Divvy**
+_Web Developer (Jun.
+2011 - Oct.
+2015)_

+* Maintain internal databases.
+* Produce and maintain client websites so that they are search engine optimized.
+* Mentor interns on how to develop client websites, maintain databases, interact with clients, and read official documentation.

 # Education